200427-Revature-Training/milton_reyes_p1/p1Checkpoint.md

 #### USERS && USER ROLES
 + **Get** method to list users

-   Required to verify and set login status
+   --Required to verify and set login status

 + **Get** method to match roles against users

-   Required to set privileges to employees or finance managers and display proper allowed sections in the web site
+   --Required to set privileges to employees or finance managers and display proper allowed sections in the web site
 ### Reimbursement && Status && Type
 + **Get** method to list reimbursement requests

-   Users need to be able to see current and past requests && request status
+   --Users need to be able to see current and past requests && request status

 + **Post** method to save a new reimbursement request and type

-   Users need to create a new reimbursement request
+   --Users need to create a new reimbursement request

 + **Post** method to update reimbursement && reimbursement status

-   Finance managers need to be able to update reimbursement status & assign the new status to the reimbursement request
+   --Finance managers need to be able to update reimbursement status & assign the new status to the reimbursement request